iamashishshah/yourleet/backend/README.md

 # Start only the 'db' and 'redis' services defined in docker-compose.yml
 sudo docker-compose up -d db redis

+# Wait for 10s so that redis and db can initialize because we'll require this in later work
+sleep 10s

+# Start all other service that are in docker-compose.yaml file in detach mode
+sudo docker-compose up -d

 # Verify that the services are running
 sudo docker ps

 # (Optional) Stop and remove the running containers
-sudo docker-compose down
+sudo docker-compose down/stop

 # Exit the WSL environment
 exit

+sudo docker-compose up -d db redis sleep 10s sudo docker-compose up -d sleep 5s
 ```

-We can also use the judge0 which is hosted on rapid api or other platform to get access directly from and send our code to them and execute it.
+We can also use the judge0 which is hosted on rapid api, sulu judge0 or other platform to get access directly from and send our code to them and execute it.